enzuru/native-comp-elisp-benchmarks/README.md

-# elisp-benchmarks — submit a PR with your own benchmark results!
+# native-comp-elisp-benchmarks — submit a PR with your own benchmark results!

 This is a repo of elisp-benchmarks with native compilation run on different CPUs.